qiayuanl/Ubuntu-RT-UP-Board/README.md

 You are all set now!
 For the next step:

 1. If you need help to [replace the kernel](#Replace-the-kernel) or [install Ubuntu](#Install-Ubuntu), please follow the link and read on.
+2. To test this kernel please refer to [Configuration and Test](#Configuration-and-Test)
-2. Also if you want to [build from source](#Build-from-source), here is the tutorial.
+3. Also if you want to [build from source](#Build-from-source), here is the tutorial.
-3. Finally, here's a step by step tutorial to [build from generic kernel](#Build-from-generic-kernel-step-by-step)
+4. Finally, here's a step by step tutorial to [build from generic kernel](#Build-from-generic-kernel-step-by-step)

 ## Features